AbortLarboard/AbortLarboard/README.md

 - 🫶 democracy | freedom | privacy

 *"The more you know, the more you realize you don't know.", Aristotle*

+*"“New technology is not good or evil in and of itself.
+It’s all about how people choose to use it.” — David Wong (Jason Pargin)"*